gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Vehicle-control actions require a second RES within three seconds.
 Moving away or returning cancels confirmation.
 Reading BCM faults and toggling maximum hold do not require that confirmation.
-Existing availability, stationary-vehicle and dyno conditions still apply. `Command queued` and `requested` mean that a request was accepted, not that an ECU confirmed completion.
+Existing availability, stationary-vehicle and dyno conditions still apply. `Request queued` and WAIT mean that a request was accepted, not that an ECU confirmed completion.
 Immobilizer displays its state in Information;
-the separate existing steering-wheel gesture changes it. `Read BCM faults` opens a result browser after the option is enabled in Feature setup.
+the separate existing steering-wheel gesture changes it only outside the menu;
+a long menu direction hold cannot trigger that gesture. `Read BCM faults` opens a result browser after the option is enabled in Feature setup.
 It reads BCM codes, not faults from every ECU.
 USB capture, ELM diagnostics and the temporary IBS action are described in [USB diagnostics](USB_DIAGNOSTICS.md).

 `Maximum hold` retains numerical maxima until a page/profile change or toggle;
-status values remain live. `Rotate readings` advances through the selected list every five seconds.
+status values remain live. `Auto rotate` advances through the selected list every five seconds.
 Dedicated single-value pages remain available for clearer labels.

 ## Responsiveness and memory